 Ensure relevant pages and databases are connected to your integration.

-To do this, you'll need to visit that page, and click on the 3 dots, and select "Connect to integration".
+Alternatively, you can grant page access individually.
+You'll need to visit the target page, and click on the 3 dots, and select "Connect to integration".

 Adding Integration Token to Notion Connections